v-gb/ppx_partial/README.md

 # What it does

-ppx_partial is a preprocessor that makes it possible to do partial applications on any parameter of a function, not necessarily the last unlabelled one:
+ppx_partial is a preprocessor that makes it possible to do partial applications that omit any parameter of a function, rather than necessarily a suffix of unlabelled arguments with currying:

 ```ocaml
 something_that_returns_a_string ()